ItchyBrother/EAC/README.md

 Designed to feel “stock-like” while adding meaningful long-term crew management.

-**I would recommend the following mod addons with EAC:**
+**EAC can handle Crew Rest after flight as well as crew promotion.
+EAC also works well with the following mod addons:**

 **@linuxgurugamer CrewRandR mod.**

 **@severedsolo Earn Your Strips and FlightTracker**

--- EAC can run without these, but it also takes advantage of what these mods offer.  --
+-- If either of these are installed, EAC will give preference to these mods. --

 ---